As your counsellor, during our time together, I will make every effort to:

 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-£60 for up to 1 hour, working with a couple.
+£60 for around 1 hour, working with a couple.